lipanski/kilometric/README.md

 A fast **stats aggregation** service written in Crystal using **Redis streams** as a data store.

-Kilometric can process **3 million writes in 5 minutes** with a very small dent in your Redis memory:
+Kilometric can process **3 million writes in 5 minutes** with a very small dent to your Redis memory:

 ```
 wrk -t 100 -c 100 -d 5m http://localhost:3000/track?key=my-metric